 C. Primary Criteria for Determining Significance

 In this section, the EPA describes the criteria for determining when GHG emissions from a source category contribute significantly to dangerous air pollution that it is finalizing in this action, in response to comments submitted on this rule.
-EPA indicated in the 2020 Oil and Gas Policy Rule that it would finalize these criteria in a separate rulemaking.
+The EPA indicated in the 2020 Oil and Gas Policy Rule that it would finalize these criteria in a separate rulemaking.
 85 FR 57039.

 1. GHG Emissions

-This action, including the criteria discussed herein, only appliesto GHG in the context of the EPA’s SCF under CAA section 111(b)(1)(B).
+This action, including the criteria discussed herein, applies only to GHG in the context of the EPA’s SCF under CAA section 111(b)(1)(B).
 This action does not discuss criteria for pollutants other than GHGs, and as such, other pollutants are outside the scope of this determination.
 The EPA is determining that the quantity of GHG emissions from a source category is the primary criterion in determining significance for purposes of regulation of GHGs from a source category under CAA section 111(b).
 Gross GHG emissions are important for this set of pollutants because GHGs are global long-lived pollutants and do not have the local, near-term ramifications found with other pollutants (e.g., criteria pollutants).
 Unlike other pollutants where both the location and quantity of pollution emissions are factors in determining the impact of the emissions, GHGs’ impact (i.e., climate change) is based on a cumulative global loading and the location of emissions is not nearly as important a factor as it is for assessing local, near-term impacts associated with criteria pollutants.
 It is for this reason that, when the EPA is assessing GHGs impact in contributing significantly to air pollution which may reasonably be anticipated to endanger public health and welfare, the quantity of emissions should be the primary criterion that the EPA should evaluate.

 The GHG emissions are the best, but not necessarily only, indicator of significance because the quantity of emissions emitted from a source category correlates directly with impacts.
 Calculations using the Model for the Assessment of Greenhouse Gas Induced Climate Change (MAGICC model) to investigate the impact of including or eliminating a single sector’s emissions from 2020 through 2100 have shown that the magnitude of emissions from that single sector is very close to being linearly related to the projected temperature change in 2100 resulting from eliminating that sector’s emissions.
-This is consistent with the results of a number of peer reviewed publications in the past decade: e.g., Matthews et al found that the temperature change is roughly proportional to the total quantity of carbon dioxide emissions over a wide range of potential scenarios.
-Note that this finding may not hold true for all non-CO2 gases: the same MAGICC model calculations show that eliminating the oil and gas sector has a somewhat larger impact on temperature than would be estimated based on multiplying the total CO2-equivalent emissions from the sector by the linear factor derived from the CO2-dominant sectors: this is because there is a large component of methane emissions in the oil and gas sector, and methane has a larger short-term impact than CO2.
+This is consistent with the results of a number of peer reviewed publications in the past decade: e.g., Matthews et al found that the temperature change is roughly proportional to the total quantity of CO2CO2 emissions over a wide range of potential scenarios.
+Note that this finding may not hold true for all non-CO2 gases: the same MAGICC model calculations show that eliminating the oil and gas sector has a somewhat larger impact on temperature than would be estimated based on multiplying the total CO2-equivalent emissions from the sector by the linear factor derived from the CO2-dominant sectors: this is because there is a large component of CH4CH4 emissions in the oil and gas sector, and methane has a larger short-term impact than CO2.